TurtleEngr/gitproj/test/dev-doc/README.md

 found at: `test/dev-doc/outline.md`

 This MindMap also show how the pieces relate to each other.
-Right mouse click on the Mind Map image, and open itt in a new tab, get an interactive version of this document.
+Right mouse click on the Mind Map image, and open it in a new tab, get an interactive version of this document.
 Double click on collapsed icons to open/close sub-items.